Flag of Donetsk Oblast: History

-History

-Donetsk Oblast

-On June 29, 1999, the governor announced a competition for the design of regional symbols, in which approximately 200 designs were submitted.
-Project No. 98, proposed by the Donetsk artist Nina Grigorievna Szczerbak turned out to be victorious.
-It was approved at the meeting of the regional council on August 17, 1999.
-As the author recalls, one of the conditions of the competition was to maintain a visual resemblance to the already existing symbols of Donetsk.
 In 2006, the flag was criticized by Igor Sychev^{uk} for its pro-Ukrainian appearance.
 Sychev suggested accepting the International Movement of Donbass tricolor instead.
 Szczerbak, however, stated that it was criticized due to its resemblance to the Russian Air Force flag and added that both interpretations were incorrect because the only inspiration was the nature of the region.
-The flag was used by pro-Russian protesters in 2014, but since the DPR's declaration of independence, its use in separatist-controlled territory has ceased.
+The flag was used by pro-Russian protesters in 2014, but since the DPR's declaration of independence, its use in separatist-controlled territory has ceased, and the flag is now primarily used by pro-Ukraine forces.
 The flag is used in the emblem of the Ukrainian Donbas Battalion.